How to Measure Marketing Campaign Success

 +

-How does marketing campaign measurement differ from traditional dealership methods?
+How does marketing campaign measurement differ from traditional dealership marketing methods?

 +

-What role does BDC follow-up or audience targeting play in marketing campaign measurement success?
+What role does BDC follow-up play in marketing campaign measurement success?

 +

-BDC follow-up is where a lot of campaigns either pay off or fall apart.
-You can generate strong lead volume with well-targeted ads, but if the follow-up is slow or inconsistent, your show rate craters and your cost per sold unit climbs.
+BDC follow-up is where campaign measurement either validates or falls apart.
+You can generate 200 leads in a week, but if nobody follows up fast and consistently, your show rate collapses and your cost per sold unit skyrockets.

 How important is timing for launching a marketing campaign measurement strategy?